-NOTE:

-There is no legal debt limit for the City.
+- NOTE: There is no legal debt limit for the City.
 Texas municipalities are not bound by any direct constitutional or statutory maximums as to the amount of obligation bonds which may be issued; however, all local bonds must be submitted to and approved by the State Attorney General.
-It is the established practice of the Attorney General not to approve a prospective bond issue if it will result in a tax levy for general bonded debt of over \$1.00 for cities under 5,000, or \$1.50 for cities over 5,000 population.

-SOURCES: Victoria County, Victoria County Junior College District, Victoria County City of El Campo, El Campo Independent School District, Wharton County
+It is the established practice of the Attorney General not to approve a prospective bond issue if it will result in a tax levy for general bonded debt of over \$1.00 for cities under 5,000, or \$1.50 for cities over 5,000 population. - (1) Figures do not include accrued compensated absences and/or capital lease obligations - SOURCE: City of El Campo, El Campo Independent School District, Wharton County